MTD compatible software for tradespeople: the best options in 2026

 InvoiceAdept

-Built specifically for UK sole traders and tradespeople, InvoiceAdept combines invoicing, expense tracking, CIS management, and MTD quarterly submissions in a single mobile app.
-It handles VAT, the domestic reverse charge, and automatically prepares your quarterly updates.
-No accounting background required.
-Free plan available for lower volume users.
+Designed specifically for UK sole traders and tradespeople, InvoiceAdept combines invoicing, expense tracking, CIS management, and MTD quarterly submissions in one mobile app.
+It handles VAT, the domestic reverse charge, and prepares your quarterly updates automatically.
+No accounting experience is needed.
+A free plan is available for lower volume users.

 QuickBooks Self-Employed / QuickBooks Sole Trader

-QuickBooks has a mobile app with good receipt capture and mileage tracking.
+QuickBooks offers a mobile app with effective receipt capture and mileage tracking.
 The MTD for Income Tax module is available on higher-tier plans.
-Best for tradespeople who already use QuickBooks for bookkeeping and want to stay in one ecosystem.
+Ideal for tradespeople already using QuickBooks for bookkeeping who wish to maintain continuity.
 Starts at around £10/month.

 FreeAgent